-Ramesh served on the Akanksha Foundation board in India and joined the Fund upon moving to New York.
+Ramesh also serves on the Akanksha Foundation Board in India and joined the Fund upon moving to New York.
 He currently lives in New York and is a Director at McKinsey and Company.
 He continues to be involved in strategic planning for the Akanksha Foundation.

 Fally has been a supporter of Akanksha for many years.
 She graduated with a degree in Economics and Accounting from the University of Bombay and then went on to complete a two-year course in Design and Typography from the London College of Communication.

-Colette Haider is Senior Counsel at the Ford Foundation, which she joined in 2006.
+Colette Haider is Special Counsel for Philanthropic Ventures at Hillspire, LLC.
+Prior to that Colette was a Senior Counsel at the Ford Foundation, which she joined in 2006.
 Colette advises on a wide variety of legal issues relating to the Foundation’s governance, grantmaking, investment portfolio and global operations, particularly matters relating to the Foundation’s investment portfolio and to the grantmaking and operations of its offices in Asia.
 Prior to the Ford Foundation, Ms. Haider was an associate at Debevoise & Plimpton LLP, where she specialized in investments work.
 She is a graduate of Williams College and Harvard Law School and is admitted to the New York bar.
 Colette is the youngest of 11 children and grew up on a farm in rural Kansas.
 She currently lives in Westchester County with her husband Jawad and their three children.

 Shankar is CEO of Viteos Fund Services and an entrepreneur with over 25 years of experience in building businesses with a global influence in the outsourcing industry.
 He founded Viteos in 2003, and his leadership led the company to become an international enterprise.
 Prior to Viteos, he served as President and CEO of Silverline Technologies.